 The County and its component units are also subject to risks of loss from providing health, life, accident, dental, and other medical benefits to employees, retirees, and their dependents.
-The County has enrolled substantially all of its employees in the State's health insurance plans administered by the South Carolina Budget and Control Board.
+The County has enrolled substantially all of its employees in the State's health insurance plans administered by the South Carolina Public Employee Benefit Authority (PEBA).
 The County records contributions from employer funds, employees, and retirees in the Employee Benefits Trust Internal Service Fund which remits the premiums to the State.
 The State reinsures through commercial companies for these risks.
 The various component units of the County insure the health, life, accident, dental and other medical benefits to their employees and their dependents through commercial insurance companies.

 Effective July 1, 1995, the County established a self-insured plan to fund risks associated with workers' compensation claims.
 Claims administration is handled by a third party with reinsurance through commercial insurance companies for all individual claims in excess of \$100,000.
 All funds of the County participate in the program and make payments to the Workers' Compensation Internal Service Fund based on actuarial estimates of the amounts needed to pay prior and current year claims.
-The claims liability of \$3,420,000 reported in the Fund at June 30, 2015, is based on the requirements of the Governmental Accounting Standards Board Statement No. 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements and the amount of the loss can be reasonably estimated.
+The claims liability of \$3,060,000 reported in the Fund at June 30, 2017, is based on the requirements of the Governmental Accounting Standards Board Statement No. 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
 The County purchases insurance contracts from commercial insurers to satisfy certain liabilities under workers' compensation claims; accordingly, no liability is reported for those claims.
 The liability is included in the County's accounts payable as reported in the fund statement and statement of net position.

-Year Ended June 30 Beginning of Fiscal Year Liability Current Year Claims and Changes in Estimates Claim Payments Balance at Fiscal Year End 2014 \$ 3,370,000 \$ 4,603,148 \$ (4,433,148) \$ 3,540,000 2015 \$ 3,540,000 \$ 4,070,475 \$ (4,190,475) \$ 3,420,000
+Year Ended June 30 Beginning of Fiscal Year Liability Current Year Claims and Changes in Estimates Claim Payments Balance at Fiscal Year End 2016 \$ 3,420,000 \$ 3,137,663 \$ (3,597,663) \$ 2,960,000 2017 \$ 2,960,000 \$ 4,669,957 \$ (4,569,957) \$ 3,060,000

-Changes in the Fund's estimated claims liability amount in fiscal year 2014 and 2015 were:
+Changes in the Fund's estimated claims liability amount in fiscal year 2016 and 2017 were: